drufball/yosai/_drafts/intrigue.md

 Moto recounted the events, describing the light spiders and their strange abilities.

 "I've never heard anything like that before.
-You said the jorogumo _transformed_ into these things?"
+You said the jorogumo _transformed_?"

 Moto nodded.
 "I'm not sure they did it themselves, though.
 It seemed like the change hurt.
 Their bodies weren't in great shape afterwards."
 Moto looked at the boy, lying by the fire as Fumi tended to him.
 "And it only happened when the boy touched them."

 "You think he had something to do with it?"

 "I don't know.
 It sounds crazy, but it seemed like he had some connection with them.
 Whenever we killed a spider, the boy looked like it hurt him too.
-It was hard to tell though, with the kid flailing around.
+It was hard to tell, though, because he was flailing around like crazy.
 I think he was bitten.
-Should we tell his father about it?"
+Should we tell his father?"

 Iruka considered for a moment.
 "Probably best not to.
 People pay for Daggers when they don't want questions asked.
 The dad may know what's up with the kid or he might not, but I guarantee whichever way it goes he'd rather we pretend like we didn't see anything."

 Fumi looked up from her ministrations.
 "Are you sure they attacked him?
 Where did you see him get bitten?"

 "I didn't see it.
 Probably happened before we arrived.
-The kid was already flailing around by the time we got there.
+The kid had already lost it by the time we got there.
 Why?"

 Fumi did one last pass over the boy.
 "Aside from a few bruises and scrapes from when we were carrying him out, the kid doesn't have a scratch on him."